 Important notes about taking Esbriet

-Be sure to remember these points when taking Esbriet.
-To make it easier, you can write them down and keep them with your medicine.
+To make it easier to remember these points when taking Esbriet, you can write them down and keep them with your medicine.

 - Take Esbriet exactly as your doctor tells you to take it

 - Your doctor may change your dosage of Esbriet as needed

 - Always take Esbriet with food to help reduce certain side effects

 Other important things about your Esbriet treatment

 - Once you begin taking Esbriet, you may not “feel” different, because Esbriet does not treat the symptoms of IPF and does not reverse the scarring in your lungs